 Answer: There are two kinds of support from java to implement exception handling.

-• As far as language support concern, we have five keywords in java to implement exception handling:
+- As far as language support concerned, we have five keywords in Java to implement exception handling:

 To represent each abnormal scenario, there is a library exception class given in Java API.